 The Best Exotic Marigold Hotel

-The Best Exotic Marigold Hotel is a sort of happy-go-lucky film, but in a sense, it may actually be the best example of pop culture on this list for international travelers considering India.
+The Best Exotic Marigold Hotel is a sort of happy-go-lucky film, but in a sense, it may actually be the best example of international pop culture on this list for international travelers considering India.
 That’s because it’s actually about a group of retired British people traveling to India to stay in what they believe is a luxury hotel.
 They wind up initially unimpressed with the hotel but charmed more than anything else by some of the culture of the surrounding area (and the underlying charms of the venue).
 As you may guess, Mr. Patel stars again!

 To mention one more gaming example, Sid Meier’s famous Civilization series shouldn’t be forgotten.
 Over the years this series of global conquest strategy games have grown more and more sophisticated, and in doing so it has strived to show civilizations accurately.
 As a result, India and every other mainstay in the Civilization games are represented quite faithfully in terms of geography, natural resources, and even cultural, military, and religious tendencies.